 We don’t charge anything upfront for our services.
 There is no obligation when you reach out to us.
 Let us provide you with a comfortable, private, and safe environment to assist you.
 If we can’t win your case, you owe us nothing in return.

 Talk to an Alpharetta Social Security Disability Lawyer for Free

-If you can’t work, SSD benefits may be your best hope for a stable, ongoing income.
+SSD benefits may be your best hope for a stable, ongoing income if you can’t work.
 Don’t let the process drag on for months while you worry about how to pay the bills.
 John Foy & Associates will give you a free consultation to explain how we can help you get the benefits you are entitled to.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and schedule your appointment today.